lhernandez5/Bamazon/README.md

 # bamazon:credit_card::department_store:
-This is an Amazon-like storefront app that will take in orders from customers and deplete stock from the store's inventory.
-And the app will track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.
+This is an Amazon-like storefront app that takes in orders from customers and depletes stock from the store's inventory.
+And the app will track product sales across the store's departments and then provide a summary of the highest-grossing departments in the store.
 <br>
 <br>
 <h2>Customer View:</h2>